|Born||in Bronx, New York, USA|

 "Reno: Rebel Without A Pause- Unrestrained Reflections on September 11th", premiered at the Toronto Film Festival on September 11, 2002.
 It was awarded the Prize for Peace & Liberty by the city of Florence, Italy and has participated in festivals around the world.
 It was released theatrically in the U.S. in 2003

-Her latest original feature is "Dirt", a story about immigration and class differences in New York.
-It won Savoca Best Director in the LA Latino Festival, Julieta Ortiz Best Actress in New York's La Cinema Fe and premiered on Showtime.
-It was nominated Best Screenplay from the Writer's Guild of America in 2006.
-In October 2007, Savoca is shooting "El Gato", a documentary on the life of Gato Barbieri.
-She is also adapting Ki Longfellow's novel, "The Secret Magdalene".
+"Dirt", a story about immigration and class differences in New York won Savoca Best Director at the LA Latino Festival, Julieta Ortiz Best Actress in New York's La Cinema Fe and premiered on Showtime.
+It was nominated Best Original Screenplay from the Writer's Guild of America.